Linstancy/Traffic-Sign-Classifier/README.md

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/rajkn90/Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+This is the README file ! and here is a link to my [project code](https://github.com/rajkn90/Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ###Data Set Summary & Exploration